klevtcov/klevtcov/README.md

 ## Hello everyone !

 + I am a Backend Developer from Moscow, Russia.
-+ I’m looking for a job.
++ I’m looking for a job as a Go Developer.
-+ I’m currently learning Go, Python.
 + Languages and Tools:
   > Go, Python.
 HTML/CSS/JS.
 SQL, Git, Django, Bootstrap, Jira/Confluence.